 - Put sunscreen on your child.
 Ask your healthcare provider which sunscreen is safe for your child.
 Do not apply sunscreen to your child's eyes, mouth, or hands.

 What are other ways I can keep my child safe?

 - Follow directions on the medicine label when you give your child medicine.
 Ask your child's healthcare provider for directions if you do not know how to give the medicine.
 If your child misses a dose, do not double the next dose.
 Ask how to make up the missed dose.
 Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Keep plastic bags, latex balloons, and small objects away from your child.
 This includes marbles or small toys.
 These items can cause choking or suffocation.
 Regularly check the floor for these objects.

 - Get a bicycle helmet for your child.
 At 2 years, your child may start to ride a tricycle.
-He may also enjoy riding as a passenger on an adult bicycle.
-Make sure your child always wears a helmet, even when he goes on short tricycle rides.
-He should also wear a helmet if he rides in a passenger seat on an adult bicycle.
+He or she may also enjoy riding as a passenger on an adult bicycle.
+Make sure your child always wears a helmet, even when he or she goes on short tricycle rides.
+He or she should also wear a helmet if he or she rides in a passenger seat on an adult bicycle.
 Make sure the helmet fits correctly.
 Do not buy a larger helmet for your child to grow into.
-Get one that fits him now.
+Get one that fits him or her now.
 Ask your child's healthcare provider for more information on bicycle helmets.

 What do I need to know about nutrition for my child?